otaviocsantos/color-culture/README.md

 2.0.1 Small fix in documentation and link to Angular app example.

 2.0.2 Expanded documentation and link to Vue app example.

+2.1.0 Added new creation methods to BaseFactory, fixed some some creation methods in BaseFactory.
+Updated documentation.